unternet-co/unternet.co/docs/web-applets/guides/creating-an-applet.md

 }
 ```

-### Modify the view
+### Modify the UI

 So far we have only defined the action.
 We need to create a view that will respond to this action.
 Let's take a look at our `index.html`.
 We have a `<span>` with an `id`.
-This is where we'll take the `name` value we receive from the action to update the view.
+This is where we'll take the `name` value we receive from the action to update the interface.

 ```jsx
 Hello! <span id="name">whoever you are</span>.